- A quick glance at what nibbler tool to use

 Makita JN1601 16 gauge nibbler 5 amps

-- Cut with 5 amps of power.
+- Cut with five amps of power built into the machine.

 - Cuts through ribbed corrugated roofing building sheets easily.